peasantbird/tp/docs/UserGuide.md

 ### Filtering buyers and sellers: `filter`

-Filters both lists so that they only display buyers and sellers any **complete word** of whose names match any of the given keywords fully.
+Filters both lists so that they only display buyers and sellers whose names match any of the given keywords fully.

 Format: `filter KEYWORD [MORE_KEYWORDS]…`